metablaster/WindowsFirewallRuleset/Modules/Ruleset.UserInfo/Help/en-US/Test-UPN.md

 ## DESCRIPTION

-Test if User Principal Name (UPN) has valid syntax.
+Test if Universal Principal Name (UPN) has valid syntax.
 UPN consists of user account name, also known as the logon name and UPN suffix, also known as the domain name.
 (or an IP address)